 Advanced Techniques

-Theme Engines: Utilise theme engines like Twig to create more efficient and maintainable templates.
+Theme Engines: The use of Twig and other theme engines enables the creation of efficient and maintainable templates.

-Sub-theming: Create sub-themes to inherit from a parent theme and add specific customisations.
+Sub-theming: When creating sub-themes developers can inherit a parent theme and make specific customization adjustments.